Chemistry and Biochemistry Home

 Bachelor of Science Biochemistry

-This program is excellent preparation for students who are interested in research and advanced study, employment in the biotech/pharma industry, or for those who may be interested in the health professions.
-Students will combine introductory courses in chemistry and biology with advanced lecture and laboratory courses in biochemistry.
-Opportunities also exist to conduct original research with a faculty member.
+This program is excellent preparation for students who are interested in research or advanced study, employment in the pharma/biotech industry, or for those who may be interested in the health professions.
+Opportunities also exist to conduct original research with a faculty mentor.

 View Course Requirements >